chuck1313/my-devops-journey/README.md

-## my-devops-journey
+## My-DevOps-Journey
-Here, in these repo i will be outlining all my DevOps Learning Journey.
+Here, in this repo, I will be outlining my DevOps Learning Journey.